DevOps and Platform Engineering Dynamics

 By Vladimir Mikhalev · Solutions Architect · Docker Captain · IBM Champion

 There’s a lot of noise out there.
 Some say Platform Engineering is the new DevOps.
 Others say DevOps is dead.
-Most just want their CI/CD to stop breaking every Friday night.
+Most people just want their CI/CD to stop breaking every Friday night.

-The real goals of DevOps:
+The real goals:

 - Automate everything (builds, tests, deploys, rollbacks)